$22.69 $376.90 Buy It Now

 Burst mode, on the other hand, is a feature that allows a camera to capture a series of rapid-fire shots in quick succession.
 The sensor’s ability to process images quickly is crucial for this feature, as it determines how many frames per second the camera can capture in burst mode.
 A sensor with a higher speed will be able to capture more frames per second, allowing you to capture fast-moving action with precision.

-See also Best small mirrorless digital camera
+See also Best compact digital camera for wildlife photography

 Price vs Performance: Finding the Right Balance